Nino-SEGALA/DD2438_Soccer/README.md

 In the second one, all the functions needed to implement the strategy are defined.

 I finished second out of 15 teams.
-A complete report *DD2438_Assignment3_group10* of this report can also be found.
+A complete report *DD2438_Assignment3_group10* of this project can also be found.